An Overview of the Profession of Patient Advocacy

 Private professional patient advocates are usually paid directly by the patient or his caregiver.
 Some employers have begun providing patient advocacy support to their employees, and some labor unions and churches are providing this type of support as well.
 As of 2015, some reimbursement is provided to licensed providers for some advocacy services related to chronic medical conditions through Medicare, but no private health insurance is known to reimburse for these services.

 Likewise, when a patient faces difficult debilitation or a life-compromising (or ending) illness, a private advocate may seem very affordable, and necessary.
 When a patient or family faces financial devastation from medical bills that are too high, then a private billing advocate may be financially lifesaving.
 When a patient is fearfully facing life and death decisions, the cost of an advocate who can support the patient’s decision-making seems meaningless.
+No price can be put on peace of mind.

 • Are jobs available for those who might choose patient advocacy as a profession?